swissmanu/harmonyhubjs-client/docs/protocol/stanzaTypes.md

 ```

-## Event
+## Message
-The event stanza is emitted by a hub discretely.
+The `message` stanza is emitted by a hub discretely and contains always, as know of today, an `event` element.
 It informs clients about changes on the hub.
 A good example is the
 [Start Activity Finished](startActivityFinished.md) stanza which informs clients about a started activity:

 ```xml